Table Of Contents for: Trumpet call of God

-Trumpets were used for at least 6 different reasons in the Old Testament, and each one is relevant to the second coming of Christ:
+Trumpets were used for 7 different reasons in the Old Testament and each one is relevant to the second coming of Christ:

-It is time to meet God for a very solemn occasion:
+1) Trumpets sound – it is time to meet God for a very solemn occasion

 What an awesome picture!